a7ul/blog/src/pages/react-custom-renderer-1/index.md

 This part will cover **the basics** needed to understand the renderer along with setup of boilerplate and initial configuration.

-- We will cover inital render phase in <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to React Renderers...</a> and
+- We will cover inital render phase in <a href='/react-custom-renderer-2/' target='_blank'>⚛️✌️ Part 2/3 - Beginners guide to Custom React Renderers...</a> and
-- Update phase the of renderer during setState <a href='/react-custom-renderer-3/' target='_blank'>⚛️🤟 Part 3/3 - Beginners guide to React Renderers...</a>
+- Update phase the of renderer during setState <a href='/react-custom-renderer-3/' target='_blank'>⚛️🤟 Part 3/3 - Beginners guide to Custom React Renderers...</a>

 ---